tnobody/katacoda-scenarios/citurs-intro/step2.md

-As the sample application is up and running, we can now start developing some integration tests.
+As we have a basic setup, we can now start developing some integration tests.
 These tests will call the HTTP REST API of the todo app as a client and validate the server response messages.

-A basic Citrus project has already been prepared, so that we can start right away.
+A basic Citrus test has already been prepared, so that we can start right away.

 ## Add a HTTP client component